Milk Tea: Love at First Drink

 Specifically, a blend with 89% Sri Lankan uva and 10% Indian Darjeeling tea.
 I had never heard of uva tea before reading the ingredients on the Pungency label, but uva seems to be a commonly used variety of Ceylon tea in commercially-available Japanese milk teas.

-So, I proceeded to buy a ton of loose leaf uva and darjeeling from Amazon with my hard-earned 1000 yen (lie; it was easy.
+So, I proceeded to buy a ton of loose leaf uva and darjeeling from Amazon with my hard-earned 1,000 yen (lie; it was easy.
 I just answered a survey).
 The package came last week, but it wasn’t until today that I had time to experiment.
-So far, I’ve had five glasses today.
-I’m pretty certain I’m not going to sleep tonight.
+With all the tea I drank, I’m pretty certain I’m not going to sleep tonight.

-Without further ado, here is my Japanese milk tea recipe, after the jump.
+Without further ado, here is my Japanese milk tea recipe.

 Japanese Milk Tea Recipe